-Students who refuse to comply with a clinical health and safety assessment and the required releases stated above will be referred to the assistant dean of students for possible judicial action or immediate, involuntary leave of absence.
-Students wishing to appeal a decision to require them to take a leave of absence must make that appeal in writing to the vice president for Campus Life/ dean of students within 24 hours of receiving notice of the required leave of absence.
+Students who refuse to comply with a clinical health and safety assessment and the required releases stated above will be referred to the Office of Student Conduct for possible judicial action or immediate, involuntary leave of absence.
+Students wishing to appeal a decision to require them to take a leave of absence must make that appeal in writing to the vice president of campus life within 24 hours of receiving notice of the required leave of absence.